-As of April 30, 2000, there were 6,898,924 options outstanding under the Option Plan, held by 220 employees, to purchase shares of Entegris at a weighted average exercise price of \$3.64 per share.
+As of April 30, 2000, there were 6,354,924 options outstanding under the Option Plan, held by 166 employees, to purchase shares of Entegris at a weighted average exercise price of \$2.64 per share.
 The Option Plan will terminate in August 2009, unless terminated sooner by the board.
-On March 13, 2000, the board approved a "broad-based" option grant covering nearly all of our U.S. employees.
+In addition, effective March 3, 2000, the board of directors approved additional grants to 54 employees to purchase a total of 544,000 shares of Entegris common stock, at a price equal to the finally determined price for this offering.
+On March 13, 2000, the board also approved a "broad-based" option grant covering nearly all of our U.S. employees.
 Employees who are eligible as of the date of this offering will each receive options to purchase 300 shares of common stock at a price equal to the finally determined price for this offering.
 The estimated total shares to be subject to these grants are 390,000.